tfrmma/oms-order-management-system/README.md

 core->exec_report_queue.push(rep);
 ```

 `limit_price_usd` is in USD.
-The OMS converts to ticks internally — strategies don't deal with tick arithmetic.

-If a child gets canceled or rejected, the OMS automatically computes the remaining `leaves_qty`, rebuilds the `RoutingContext`, and re-runs the SOR.
-No intervention needed.
+The OMS converts to ticks internally.
+If a child gets canceled or rejected, the OMS computes the remaining `leaves_qty`, rebuilds the `RoutingContext`, and re-runs the SOR automatically.

 ---